HillJustin/HillJustin.github.io/selected-works/index.md

 ## editing & proofreading

-> <div class="text">In an effort to expand my credentials in this section, I am actively seeking philosophical and sociological papers in want of thorough and thoughtful editing.
+<div class="text" align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In an effort to expand my credentials in this section, I am actively seeking philosophical and sociological papers in want of thorough and thoughtful editing.
 Please get in touch with me from a university email address or via LinkedIn if you would like me to take a complimentary look at your work. <strong>Serious inquiries only.</strong></div>

 * "Is it Possible to be Better Off Dead?
 Epicurus and Physician Assisted Suicide," by Dr. Andrew Pavelich (University of Houston-Downtown), mentioned in footnotes, under review by the Journal of Ethics